An effective Chebotarev density theorem for families of number fields, with an application to $\ell$-torsion in class groups: A zero density result for families of Dedekind zeta functions

 \section{A zero density result for families of Dedekind zeta functions}

-We have proved a Chebotarev density theorem conditional on a zero-free region for $\zeta_{L}(s)/\zeta_k(s)$.
-Now we set about showing that for appropriate families of normal extensions, all but a possible zero density exceptional subfamily obey that zero-free region.
-To do so we will build on a result of Kowalski and Michel \cite[Thm.
+We have proved a Chebotarev density theorem conditional on a box-shaped zero-free region for $\zeta_{L}(s)/\zeta_k(s)$.
+Now we restrict our attention to $k=\Q$ and show that within appropriate families of Galois extensions of $\Q$, except for a possible exceptional subfamily of density zero within the family, each $\zeta_L(s) / \zeta(s)$ is in fact zero-free in the desired region.
+To do so we will build on the result of Kowalski and Michel \cite[Thm.
 2]{KowMic02} on the density of zeroes among a family of cuspidal automorphic $L$-functions.
-We describe our approach somewhat generally, to facilitate future applications of this method to appropriate families of $L$-functions of isobaric representations, and then specialize to our setting.
+We describe our approach somewhat generally to facilitate future applications, and then specialize to our present setting.